UCSBCarpentry/CustomLibraryBash/_episodes/05-counting-mining.md

-In this episode we'll focus on the dataset `ap_flights.csv` inside of the airphotodata directory, that contains journal article metadata, and the three `.csv` files inside of the waitz directory.
+In this episode we'll focus on the dataset `ap_flights.csv` inside of the airphotodata directory, that contains journal article metadata, and the 4`.csv Desktracker files.

 > ## CSV and TSV Files
 > CSV (Comma-separated values) is a common plain text format for storing tabular